 What is an SSD cloud server?

-An SSD cloud server is a combination of the speed and reliability of solid-state drive technology with the scalability and flexibility of cloud computing.
-Unlike traditional hard disk drives (HDDs), SSDs use flash memory to store and access data.
+An SSD cloud server combines the speed and reliability of solid-state drive technology with the scalability and flexibility of cloud computing.
+Unlike traditional hard-disk drives (HDDs), SSDs use flash memory to store and access data more quickly.

 How do SSD cloud servers work?